rcrowther/vala-mode2/README.rst

 ===========
 Do not rely on the code, please assess for yourself.
 Comments are welcome.

-Please note: the mode was initially designed for use with spaces.
-Tabbing is in an alpha stage, though tabbed files should display ok.
+*Please note:* the mode was initially designed using space-indenting.
+Though tabbed files should display ok, tabbing is in an alpha state.

-(conceptual note: author needs more information on how to configure EMACS)
+(author note: need more information on how to configure EMACS...)

 Installation